 - Gopher Tortoise Recipient Site Permitting and Habitat: 9.5 CEUs

 - Mechanical Excavation of Gopher Tortoise Burrows: 7.5 CEUs

 Participants can count up to 42 CEUs for the full training.

 Available Courses and Registration

-April 26–30 at Jay B. Starkey Wilderness Park in Pasco County, FL.
+June 7–11, 2021 at Jay B. Starkey Wilderness Park in Pasco County, FL.
 Please review the course descriptions carefully, as they have recently been revised.
-This course is full and registration is closed.
-The next course will most likely be in late May or early June.
-Stay tuned.
+REGISTRATION CLOSED!

 * *Please note that the cost of these courses does NOT include the separate $544 mitigation contribution charged by FWC upon submission of the application to become an Authorized Gopher Tortoise Agent.